MoAITeam/Circuit-Simulator/README.md

 qmake
 mingw32-make
 ```
-Last thing to do is to copy dll files from `qt/bin` and `qt/plugins/platform` into project's `release` folder, where `qt` refers to the local installation path for Qt.
+Last thing to do is to copy dll files from `qt/bin` and `qt/plugins/platforms` respectively into project's `release` and `release/platforms` folder, where `qt` refers to the local installation path for Qt.